PlagueHO/foundryvtt-azure/README.md

 Deploy your own [Foundry Virtual Table Top](https://foundryvtt.com/) server (that you've purchased a license for) to Azure using Azure Bicep and GitHub Actions.

+The project uses GitHub actions to deploy the resources to Azure using the [GitHub Action Azure CLI task](https://github.com/marketplace/actions/azure-cli-action) and [Azure Bicep](https://aka.ms/Bicep).

 This repository will deploy a Foundry Virtual Table top using various different methods to suit your requirements:

 - [Azure Container Instances with Azure Files](#azure-container-instances-with-azure-files)